Ultrasound Registry Review LLC logo

 Frequency:

-• Number of vibrations per second of an energy waveform
+• General definition - number of vibrations per second of an energy waveform

 • Each cycle consists of a compression and a rarefaction